noahbliss/Viper4Linux/README.md

     sudo apt-get install build-essential
     sudo apt-get install libgstreamer1.0-dev
     sudo apt-get install libgstreamer-plugins-base1.0-dev

+  For Solus the following packages are reported to be needed:

+    sudo eopkg it -c system.devel
+    sudo eopkg it gstreamer-1.0-devel
+    sudo eopkg it gstreamer-1.0-plugins-base-devel

   For Fedora:

   (I don't currently support Fedora.
 That said, there are reports of it working.
 Thobi from the Telegram group mentioned needing the gstreamer1-plugins-base-devel.x86_64 package.)